Dentistry / Stomatology

 Dental specialties include:

-- Dental public health - the science of preventing, controlling diseases and promoting dental health by various dental health education tools.
+- Dental public health - the science of preventing, controlling diseases, and promoting dental health through various dental health education tools.
 It also studies dental epidemiology.

-- Endodontics - also called root canal therapy is a dentistry branch that studies and treats the dental pulp.
-It focuses on saving as much tooth as possible.
+- Endodontics - also called root canal therapy is a dentistry branch that studies and treats dental pulp.
+It focuses on saving as many teeth as possible.
 It includes:

 - Endodontic therapy (root canal therapy) –the treatment of an infected pulp by removing the infection and protecting the decontaminated tooth from further infections;